-ICNARC uses the ICNARC~_H_-2015~ risk prediction model to calculate the risk of acute hospital mortality.
+ICNARC uses the ICNARC~_H_-2018~ risk prediction model to calculate the risk of acute hospital mortality.

 The ICNARC model was originally published in 2007.^1^ It was the culmination of many years of work to establish the best risk prediction model for use in the Case Mix Programme.
 Although the ICNARC model has been demonstrated to have better performance among patients admitted to UK critical care units than other risk models, ongoing improvement work is essential to further improve accuracy.

 In developing the new ICNARC model, we addressed further areas for improvement, including handling of missing data, continuous nonlinear modelling of physiological predictors and making better use of available data from the hierarchical coding of reasons for admission to the critical care unit.
 We continue to seek improvements to this model to ensure that the risk predictions in all of ICNARC’s reports are as accurate as possible.
-The new ICNARC model was published in 2015 as the ICNARC~_H_-2014~ model,^2^ and has subsequently been recalibrated as the ICNARC~_H_-2015~ model using data for 134,063 admissions to 238 critical care units between 1 April 2013 and 31 March 2014.
+The new ICNARC model was published in 2015 as the ICNARC~_H_-2014~ model,^2^ and was subsequently recalibrated as the ICNARC~_H_-2015~ model.
+The ICNARC~_H_-2018~ model is the latest recalibration using data for 202,293 admissions to 259 critical care units

 For more information on the ICNARC risk prediction model including inclusion and exclusion criteria, please follow the link below: